 As passed by the House, H.R.
-4635 provides all funding for the HCF fund under the \$13.275 billion allotted for contract renewals, although this funding also includes new Section 8 incremental assistance and relocation assistance.
-Of the \$13.275 billion, \$60 million is provided for incremental vouchers, but these vouchers are very limited in distribution.
-They will only be distributed for 4 months on a fair-share basis to PHA's that have a 97% utilization rate.
+4635 provided all funding for the HCF fund under the \$13.275 billion allotted for contract renewals, although this funding also included new Section 8 incremental assistance and relocation assistance.
+Of the \$13.275 billion, \$60 million was provided for incremental vouchers, but these vouchers were very limited in distribution.
+They were only to be distributed for 4 months on a fair-share basis to PHAs that have a 97% utilization rate.
 H.Rept.
-106-674 notes that some PHA's have been slow to award Section 8 assistance, and as a result, appropriated funds have been recaptured in previous years.
+106-674 notes that some PHAs have been slow to award Section 8 assistance, and as a result, appropriated funds have been recaptured in previous years.

-The House bill also provides \$25 million to be made available for vouchers for non-elderly, disabled families, and \$66 million for vouchers that work in tandem with the Low Income Housing Tax Credit program.
-It provides no funding for welfare-towork vouchers or the moving-to-work program, which were funded in FY2000.

-The Senate version of H.R.
-4635 provides \$40 million for vouchers for the nonelderly disabled and their families who would otherwise live in public or assisted housing, so that they might have a more diverse choice in housing.
+The House bill also provided \$25 million to be made available for vouchers for non-elderly, disabled families, and \$66 million for vouchers that work in tandem with the Low Income Housing Tax Credit program.
+It provided no funding for welfare-to-work vouchers or the moving-to-work program, which were funded in FY2000.
+The version of H.R.
+4635 reported from the Senate Committee on Appropriations provided \$40 million for vouchers for the non-elderly disabled and their families who would otherwise live in public or assisted housing, to give them a broader choice in housing.

-The Senate bill specifies that funding for expiring contract renewals may also be used to fund "sticky" or "enhanced" vouchers for families who choose to remain in multifamily housing in which a mortgage is refinanced or in housing previously financed under the Preservation Program.
-In some circumstances, the provision can be used for tenants in Section 8 developments in which the owner has elected to no longer participate in the program.
+The Senate bill specified that funding for expiring contract renewals may also be used to fund "sticky" or "enhanced" vouchers for families who choose to remain in multifamily housing in which a mortgage is refinanced or in housing previously financed under the Preservation Program.
+In some circumstances, the provision can be used for tenants in Section 8 developments in which the owner had elected to no longer participate in the program.

 S.Rept.
-106-410 states that additional funding for incremental Section 8 assistance was not included in the bill because of reports that many vouchers are going unused, especially in tight and low-vacancy housing markets.
-Instead, the Senate bill requires HUD to fund a new housing production block grant program with \$1 billion of "excess" Section 8 funds.
-The program would be operational only in FY2001.
+106-410 stated that additional funding for incremental Section 8 assistance was not included in the bill because of reports that many vouchers are going unused, especially in tight and low-vacancy housing markets.
+Instead, the Senate committee version required HUD to fund a new housing production block grant program with \$1 billion of "excess" Section 8 funds.
+The program was to be operational only in FY2001.